mnshimiyimana/alu-shell/permissions/README.md

-Script that sets the mode of a file hello as olleh.
+Script that adds execute permission to all subdirectories in the directory.